Frequently asked questions about swisscovery

 - For help with the registration, please see SLSP's help page.

-After you register with SLSP, you can use your SWITCH edu-ID account for all swisscovery libraries (there are no longer separate accounts per library or network).
+After you register with SLSP, you can use your SWITCH edu-ID account for all swisscovery libraries.

 I have a CampusCard.
 Which number from my CampusCard should I enter as my library card number in SLSP?